russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: flavorextradata
    :synopsis: Flavors with extended attributes (flavors)

    Creates, gets details for, and lists details for flavors.
-   Includestherxtx_factor,OS-FLV-EXT-DATA:ephemeral,andswapextended
-   attributes.
+Includes the rxtx_factor , OS-FLV-EXT-DATA:ephemeral , and swap extended attributes.

 .. swagger:tag:: flavor-rxtx
    :synopsis: Flavors with rxtx_factor extended attribute(flavors)

    Creates, gets details for, and lists details for flavors.
-   Includestherxtx_factorextended attribute, which isrelated to configured bandwidth cap values.
+Includes the rxtx_factor extended attribute, which is related to configured bandwidth cap values.

 .. swagger:tag:: flavor-extra-specs
    :synopsis: Flavors with extra-specs (flavors, os-extra-specs)